smartdevicelink/sdl_evolution/proposals/NNNN-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

 ### SDL Core changes

-When SDL Core receives a request from mobile application it starts validation of all incoming parameters.
+When SDL Core receives a request from a mobile application, it starts validation of all incoming parameters.
-If a parameter includes unknown enum value, SDL Core has to cut off such value from the parameter.
+If a parameter includes an unknown enum value, SDL Core has to cut off such value from the parameter.

   This means the following cases are possible:

   1. Type of parameter is non-array enum (see example 1).

       SDL Core has to remove this parameter from the request since the value after cutting off becomes empty.

   2. Parameter is an array of enum types (see example 2).

-    SDL Core has to remove unknown value from the array.
+      SDL Core has to remove an unknown value from the array.
       A case is possible when all values are unknown and thus get removed.
       In this case, SDL Core has to proceed the same way as in case 1.

   3. Parameter is part of the structure (see example 3).

       SDL Core has to proceed the same way as in case #1 or #2 and remove this parameter from the structure.
       However, if the parameter is mandatory the structure becomes invalid.
       In this case, SDL Core has to remove the whole structure from the request.
       During this process, SDL Core has to proceed recursively from the very bottom level up to the top.

   4. Parameter is a part of the structure which is a part of an array (see example 4).

       SDL Core has to process it the same way as in case #3 and remove the structure as an item of the array.
       Once all the parameters are processed SDL Core has to proceed with the request as usual.

-  If at least one value of at least one parameter was cut off, SDL Core has to update the response to mobile application as follows:
+  If at least one value of at least one parameter was cut off, SDL Core has to update the response to the mobile application as follows:

   1. If the response was processed successfully, SDL Core has to provide the `WARNINGS` result code instead of `SUCCESS`.
   2. SDL Core has to provide removed enum items in `info` string of the response.

-      Since there could be more than one parameter with cut-off value `info` message can be constructed the following way:
+      Since there could be more than one parameter with cut-off value, `info` message can be constructed the following way:

       `Invalid enums were removed: <param_1>:<enum_value_1>,<enum_value_2>;<param_2>:<enum_value_3> ...`

-      If `info` parameter contains other value belonging to the original processing result SDL Core has to append information about cut-off enum value(s) to the existing value.
+      If `info` parameter contains other value(s) belonging to the original processing result SDL Core has to append information about cut-off enum value(s) to the existing value.

   **Examples:**
   In each example below the mobile application sends a request to SDL Core.